r2e-project/r2e/README.md

 #### 1.1 Setup Repositories

-Use the following command to clone and setup repositories.
+Use the following command to clone and setup repositories in R2E's workspace.
 ```bash
 r2e setup --repo_url https://github.com/google-research/python-graphs
 ```

 > [!Note]
-> We also support cloning from a URL, copying from a local path, or processing a list of URLs or local paths from a json file.
+> We also support copying from a local path, or processing a list of URLs or local paths from a json file.

 #### 1.2 Extract Functions and Methods
-To extract functions and methods, use the following command.
 First choose an **experiment ID** for your run that you will reuse in all subsequent steps.
+Then run:
 ```bash
 r2e extract --exp_id <experiment_id> --overwrite_extracted
 ```